Shubham-253/Amazon-Reviews-Sentiment-Analysis/README.md

     </clipboard-copy>
   </div></div>

-  where, venv is basically virtual env , you can name it anything mine was "Democracy" and app.py is stream.py in this case (which internally calls the extractor and sentiment analyzer code)
+  where, venv is basically virtual env , you can name it anything mine was "Democracy"